A big shout-out to Tanya for the inspiration for this blog!!!

 When the patient understands the basics of such a complex and intricate system, they begin to understand how it could falter.
 I always make sure that the patient understands that the swallow is something that we do so frequently we don’t even think about it.
 I also let them know that the swallow involves a variety of closures, muscles, nerves and actions that all occur in 3-5 seconds.

 I typically have information available for the patient to take home with them.
-I have brochures describing how speech therapy rehabs the swallow, information regarding swallowing and a self-test for dysphagia.
-The self-test I use is found at http://americandysphagianetwork.org.
+I have brochures describing how speech therapy rehabs the swallow, information regarding swallowing and a self-assessment for dysphagia.

 So, for all those that may read this and not understand dysphagia or know anything about the swallowing system: